shalev-hasson/-/README.md

 Each generated duty is constructed to satisfy the following main constraints:

-- every service trip is covered exactly once;
+- every service trip is covered exactly once
-- each duty starts at the depot and ends at the depot;
+- each duty starts at the depot and ends at the depot
-- each driver operates exactly one vehicle during the shift;
+- each driver operates exactly one vehicle during the shift
-- shift length is within the allowed range;
+- shift length is within the allowed range
-- shift start and shift end are on quarter-hour marks;
+- shift start and shift end are on quarter-hour marks
-- each duty contains exactly one legal meal break;
+- each duty contains exactly one legal meal break
-- service trips depart at their scheduled departure times;
+- service trips depart at their scheduled departure times
-- deadhead trips are only between the depot and a terminal;
+- deadhead trips are only between the depot and a terminal
-- activity sequences are time-contiguous and location-contiguous;
+- activity sequences are time-contiguous and location-contiguous
 - terminal capacity is checked before accepting local improvements.

 The algorithm is a heuristic, so it does not guarantee an optimal solution.
 However, it is designed to produce feasible solutions quickly and to reduce cost through greedy duty extension, local merging of duties, and reuse of physical vehicles across non-overlapping shifts.